McGill students can take advantage of re-imagined safe study spaces on campus that are designed for quiet and individual study.

 What's available in the study hub?
 What can I do?

-- Private cubicle and tables are available.
+- Private cubicles and tables are available.

 - Space is for quiet, individual study only.
 Groups are not permitted.
+Cell phone conversations and video conferencing are not permitted.

 - Printing using U-Print is available only for students who have booked a timeslot in the Redpath Library or Law Library Study Hub.
 Drop-in printing is not available.

-- Please feel free to bring a reusable water bottle or other sealed drink container.
+- Please feel free to bring a reusable water bottle or other sealed drink containers.
 Water fountains are available to refill your water bottle but drinking directly from the fountains will not be permitted.
 Food is not allowed in the Study Hubs.

 - Power sources in the Study Hubs are available.
 85% of Redpath Library Building and Law Library spaces are outfitted with outlets at every seat.
 We recommend that hub users leave home with a fully charged device in case an outlet isn’t available.
 Charging stations for cellphones and laptops won’t be accessible.
 Chargers cannot be borrowed from the library.